EXPLAINER-What is causing Cuba's acute shortage of fuel? | Devdiscourse

 So far, there have been no major blackouts.
 The president has warned there could be but, if so, said they will be planned and announced beforehand.

-Also Read: EU stresses support for Cuba even as U.S. hikes sanctions
+Also Read: UPDATE 1-EU stresses support for Cuba even as U.S. hikes sanctions

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)